Skip to main content

 Site location: near to 40ft Off red marker post – East Bank north of Sharpham North Quay.

 Description: Opposite the buoy is a larger but heavily degraded stretch of marsh on the left bank.
 The intact sections of marsh holds a diverse short sward community, presumably grazed by geese.
 There are many standing pools containing a dense array of small invertebrate burrows.
-Large sections of the marsh have collapsed due to undercutting of edges and recent block collapse in places, but Bolboschoenus stands persist on some of the islands and lower sections which smooth out into mudflat areas.
+Large sections of the marsh have collapsed due to undercutting of edges and recent block collapse in places, but sea club rush stands persist on some of the islands and lower sections which smooth out into mudflat areas.
 There is a large stand of Phragmites on the middle section of the marsh.
 The downstream sections have degraded into islands though none of degradation appears to be recent..

 Work Completed: > On site survey.